Tine-m/SQL/sql.md

 ![](img/orders_table.png)

-### If stated in natural language, what do the following SQL statements express (the result is shown below the SQL statement)?
+### Stated in natural language, what do the following SQL statements express (the result is shown below the SQL statement)?

 A)
 select count(*) from orders;